-Dr Shukor, an orthopaedic surgeon by profession, became the first Malaysian in space when he was selected as one of two astronauts to be trained at Star City in Russia and subsequently selected to be the astronaut to further Malaysia’s Angkasawan program, which sent him to the International Space Station in 2007.
+Dr Shukor, an orthopedic surgeon by profession, was the first Malaysian in space.
+He was selected as one of two astronauts to be trained at Star City in Russia and was subsequently selected to be the astronaut to further Malaysia’s Angkasawan program, which sent him to the International Space Station in 2007.
 Images of him praying and celebrating Eid increased his popularity in the Muslim world.
 His launch also prompted the Malaysian National Fatwa Council to issue specific rulings regarding observance of religious obligations (praying and fasting) while in space.
-In 2010 Shukor was appointed as one of the ambassadors of Malaysia’s nationwide reading campaign to encourage literacy among children.
+In 2010, Shukor was appointed as one of the ambassadors of Malaysia’s national reading campaign to encourage literacy among children.

 Source of Influence: Science & Technology